-Each of their MIDI/Piano roll has their own style on how they work and configured.
+Each of their MIDI/Piano rolls has its own style on how they work and are configured.

 FL Studio has the best Piano Roll and it”s very easy and looks really nice to create and edit your piano roll or MIDI Notes.

 Configuring MIDI Hardware on the other hand might take a little messing around but achievable.